 Cholesterol deposits around the eyes are a sign of high cholesterol.
-The condition is also referred to as xanthelasma or a corneal arcus.
+The condition is also referred to as xanthelasma.
 Although cholesterol deposits around the eyes may not always signify high cholesterol, it’s still important to check your blood as many other conditions cite this as a symptom.

 Cholesterol deposits around the eyes do not cause any discomfort, although for some this may be an unsightly image.
 These spots can appear yellowish in color and vary in size.
 They can span all around the eyes, including the eyelid or even the corners of the eyes.